RAJNIKANT122/Sukeshsin/README.md

 do you have any time
 hello give season
 ye kya hai hai ki nhi ho
-Allah ek hai qur esvarvbhi ek
+Allah ek hai qur esvarvbhi
-hdhdh
-i hpt mee koi frejw
-sa the fried
+thanks for good morning